 The Company calculates basic earnings per share ("EPS") by dividing net income allocated to common stockholders by the sum of (i) the weighted average number of shares outstanding for the period and (ii) the weighted average number of shares deemed issuable due to the vesting of restricted stock units for accounting purposes.
-In addition, the contingent convertible preferred shares will also be included in the weighted average number of shares to the extent they are deemed to have met the performance targets.
+In addition, the contingent convertible preferred shares will also be included in the weighted average number of shares to the extent the performance target is deemed to have been met.
 See "Note 9 - Equity".